On generating series of finitely presented operads

-We also consider two special classes of operads which give rise to generating series of more special form.
-The first class consists of monomial shuffle regular operads with an additional symmetry of relations.
-Namely, if the set of relations of a monomial operad $\p$ forms a set of all planar realizations of a given set of non-planar trees, then the generating series $E_{\p}$ is algebraic (Theorem~\ref{th::bosquet}).
+We also consider two special classes of operads which give rise to a generating series of a more special form.
+The first class consists of monomial shuffle regular operads whose relations satisfy an additional symmetry condition.
+Namely, {\em if the set of relations of a monomial operad $\p$ forms a set of all planar representatives of a given set of non-planar trees, then the generating series $E_{\p}$ is algebraic} (Theorem~\ref{th::bosquet}).
 The second class is defined by the following bounds for the dimension growth of the components of the operad.